anryangelov/javascript_notes/README.md

 #### 11. Execution Context
 Every function is executed in the call stack having execution context abstraction which contains:
 - variable environment
-    - var, let, const variables - all variables declared inside the function
+    - `var`, `let`, `const` variables - all variables declared inside the function
     - Functions
-    - argument objects - contains function arguments
+    - argument object - contains function arguments
 - chain scope - references to the variables that are located to the outside of the current function
 - this keyword